Andrea Stelzer

 Andrea Stelzer (born c.
-1965) is a South African beauty queen who also represented Germany in the Miss Universe pageant.
-In 1985, Stelzer was Miss South Africa and slated to be a delegate to the 1985 Miss Universe pageant, but due to anti-apartheid demonstrations was forced to withdraw from the competition.
+1965) is a South African-German model and beauty pageant titleholder who represented Germany in the Miss Universe 1989.
+In 1985, Stelzer was Miss South Africa and slated to be a delegate to the 1985 Miss Universe pageant but, due to anti-apartheid demonstrations, was forced to withdraw from the competition.
 In 1989, she was Germany's representative to Miss Universe 1989, where she placed in the semi-finals.

 In her honour, a rose variety was named "Andrea Stelzer".